-Great content is fundamental to successful affiliate marketing in the same way that it’s fundamental to optimizing for search engines.
-The best way to drive traffic to your site is by providing content that’s useful, informative, and relevant to your readers.
+Great content is fundamental to successful affiliate marketers in the same way that it’s fundamental to optimizing for search engines.
+The best way to drive traffic to your site and start affiliate marketing is by providing content that’s useful, informative, and relevant to your readers.
 And nothing is more useful than a how-to website.

-How-to or instructional websites provide step-by-step instructions on how to complete a specific task, like “how to bake bread without an oven” or “how to learn affiliate marketing”.
+How-to or instructional websites provide step-by-step instructions on how to complete a specific task.

 Many how-to websites earn commissions on related products.
-For example, Website Setup teaches people how to build websites from scratch, and it links out to web hosting services, paid courses, and the like.
+For example, Website Setup teaches people how to build websites from scratch, and it links out to web hosting services, paid affiliate marketing course, and the like.